Child Refuses Reunification Therapy: 8 Things You Can Do

 Child reunification therapy is a type of psychotherapy that focuses on helping children who have been separated from their parents overcome the psychological effects of separation.
 Child reunification therapy aims to help the child develop a positive view of themselves and their relationship with their parent and improve communication and coping skills.

-In addition, the therapist will support and guide the parent to help them create a healthy and supportive environment for their child.
+In addition, the therapist will provide support and guidance to the parent to help them create a healthy and supportive environment for their child.
 Child reunification therapy can be crucial in rebuilding the parent-child bond after separation.

 child refuses reunification therapy